irene-martin-rod/OsteoAI/README.md

 In the case of pre-trainning CNNs, I used fine-tunning and transfer-learning to train them to the new dataset.
 Also, I used a combination of CNN and Machine learning classification algorithims.
 For that, image feature were extracted (see extract_features.py in scr folder) using the CNN and then, these features were used for training a Machine learning algorithm, such as random forest and SVC, using the library Scikit-Learn (Pedregosa et al 2011).
 To run models, I used *Adam* as optimizer, *binary cross-entropy* as loss function and *accuracy* as metric.
 The learning rate was variable depend on the model.
 Also, I used two callbacks: *ReduceLROnPlateau* to reduece learning rate if the validation loss function was not reduce each certain epochs and *EarlyStopping* to avoid overfitting if the model did not improve after some epochs (see callbacks_training_CNN.py in scr folder).

 After running a model, I plotted the accuracy and loss function hostory of training and validation dataset using *Matplotlib* (Hunter 2007).
 In case both metrics were good, I obtained the confusion matrix (with metrics such as recall, precision and F1-score) and ROC curve.
 Both metrics were used to compare the best model among the better models (see CNN_proofs.ipynb in the Notebooks folder).

+After model selection explained above, I selected as the best model teh combination of the *VGG16* neural network and XGBoost.
+Although, XGBoost was not so accuracy as SVC or LightGBoost, its computing speed made that I selected as the best model to to further refine the model.

 **Fracture detection**
 Images were loaded and preprocessing, reescaling all images to the same size (the size depending of the model) and normalized.